sg893052/sonic-buildimage/L3/Route_Consistency_Checker/Route_Consistency_Checker.md

                 hw:  1
                        (Ethernet0, 10.1.1.1, 00:00:00:01:02:03)

-  Number of common prefixes between rib and hardware: 19 Prefixes in rib not available in hardware:
+  Number of common prefixes between RIB and HARDWARE: 19 Prefixes in RIB not available in HARDWARE:
        99.1.1.1/24
-  Extra prefixes in kernel:
+  Extra prefixes in HARDWARE:
-  Unequal prefixes between rib and hardware:
+  Unequal prefixes between RIB and HARDWARE:
        40.0.0.0/24
                 rib: 2
                        (Ethernet0, 10.1.1.1, 00:00:00:01:02:03)